datatrigger/datatrigger/content/post/scaling.md

 ---
-title: "Back to basics : Scaling train and test samples."
+title: "Back to basics: Scaling train and test samples."
 summary: "Splitting and scaling a dataset seems easy.
 Well, it is admittedly not that hard, however it can be tricky.
 Today we will see how to properly split and scale a dataset, as this step if often necessary before any ML wizardry.
 Let us do this with a few R & Python packages/modules."
 date: 2020-10-12
 tags: ["scaling", "normalize", "standardize", "spark", "pyspark", "python", "r", "dplyr", "caret"]